 Advising and Registration

-Registration for fall freshmen and transfer students opens in early May.
+Registration for fall freshmen and transfer students opens May 15.

 The first step in beginning the registration process is to select your themes for English 101 or 102 and CORE 101 courses.
 Fall 2015 course offerings will be uploaded as they are available.

-CORE 101: SNC Experience is the common intellectual experience shared by all Sierra Nevada College students, employing variable topics grounded in the social sciences (economics, psychology, political science, anthropology and sociology).
+CORE 101/301: SNC Experience is the common intellectual experience shared by all Sierra Nevada College students, employing variable topics grounded in the social sciences (economics, psychology, political science, anthropology and sociology).
 Topics are selected from areas within art, business, humanities and science to engage entering students while developing the critical skills necessary for a successful and stimulating college career.
 The learning objectives of the course will develop the abilities central to active, engaged learning.
 Those abilities include critical thinking, problem solving, creativity/innovation, oral communication, teamwork, peer critique, self-reflection, higher-order questioning and active discussion.
-Students can rank their preference of CORE 101 topics with your faculty advisor.